-Orthopaedic surgery is a branch of surgery, which deals with the diseases & disorders affecting musculoskeletal system, which includes bones, joints, muscles & nerves supplying them.
-The orthopaedic doctors at All is Well Multispecialty Hospital treat cases surgically as well as non-surgically as per the requirement.
+Orthopaedic surgery is a branch of surgery, that deals with diseases & disorders affecting the musculoskeletal system, which includes bones, joints, muscles & nerves supplying them.
+The orthopaedic doctors at All Is Well Multispecialty Hospital treat cases surgically as well as non-surgically as per the requirement.

 - Joint replacement surgeries of hip, knee, and shoulder joint.

 - Arthroscopy of hip, knee and shoulder joint.

 - Fractures reconstructions and trauma surgery.

 - Revisions of joint replacement like knee, hip etc.